h15200/notes/typescript.md

 2. Use when we are trying to build up a definition of an object
 3. Strongly couples classes together

-## Using node apis inside typescript

-Just like npm packages, TS needs type definition files for fs, http, os, and other node APIs.
-You can NOT use the standard `const fs = require('fs')` as TS will not recognize the library.

-For regular npm libraries, we searched for @types/{packageName} for type def files.

-For node APIs, it is NOT the case.
-It is always the same file, @types/node `npm i @types/node`

-Now you can use `import fs from 'fs'`
-As typescript can use es6 moduels.

-You can also use the old `const fs = require('fs')` now

 ## enum (enumeration)

 Also used in databases